 Out in the suburbs, the Palace’s future is up in the air after the Pistons abandoned their home of nearly 30 seasons.
 Before that, the Pistons played in the cavernous Silverdome in Pontiac, which itself was pretty much abandoned after the Lions left in 2001.

 To find another site of Detroit’s sports past, visit the corner of Michigan and Trumbull avenues in Corktown, west of downtown, where the old Tiger Stadium stood.
 The structure is now gone but the playing field remains, maintained by a group of volunteers.

 • Comerica Park: Home of the Tigers: Located at 2100 Woodward Ave. downtown.

 • Ford Field: Home of the Lions.
 Located at 2000 Brush St. downtown (next to Comerica Park).

-Detroit Metro Airport (DTW) sits about 20 miles west of downtown and is a Delta hub.
+Detroit Metropolitan Wayne County Airport (DTW) sits about 20 miles west of downtown and is a Delta hub.
 Fly in via Delta and you’ll find yourself in one of the longest terminals in the country — so long that it needs its own tram.
 Other airlines serve the airport from points around the midwest, and service to and from Chicago in particular is plentiful and occasionally very cheap.